mylesj/deep-entries/README.md

 }
 ```

-`deepEntries()` will return nested entries as a variable-length array with the value trailing.
+`deepEntries()` will return nested entries as arrays of varying length, with the value always trailing.

 ```js
 deepEntries(input)